dwarvesf/handbook/memo/publication-life-cycle.md

 ---
-title: Life cycle of a publication
+title: Memo publication life cycle
 date: 2024-03-21
 description: Following the core theme of MMA (Mastery, Meaning, Autonomy), every piece of content we put out requires a strategic approach, so it can cut through the noise, serve purposes and meanings to readers.
-Whether we're crafting a note, article, research report, or digital post, the process and cycle remain largely the same...
 authors:
   - nikkingtr
 tags:
-  - communications
-  - content
+  - memo
-  - guidelines
+  - guide
 ---

 Following the core theme of MMA (Mastery, Meaning, Autonomy), every piece of content we put out requires a strategic approach, so it can cut through the noise, serve purposes and meanings to readers.